HEAVEN (Part 1)

 The Scripture assures that as a believer in Christ you have “an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you.”
 (1 Pet.
 1:3-4 NKJV).

-Sadly, many believers today are mainly preoccupied with possessing the ephemeral or transient things of this world and not the incorruptible, undefiled and unfading inheritance reserved in heaven for them.
+Sadly, many believers today are mainly preoccupied with pursuing and possessing the ephemeral or transient things of this world and not the incorruptible, undefiled and unfading inheritance reserved in heaven for them.

 Nothing gives true joy, comfort, peace, strength and assurance to the believers in this evil world as the blessed hope of enjoying eternity with the Lord Jesus in heaven after their pilgrimage in this troubled world.